Polito-SE2-Team14/HikeTracker/Retrospective/retrospective4.md

 ## ASSESSMENT

 - What caused your errors in estimation (if any)?
-  - Our estimation was quite accurate
+  - Technical debt required less time tp be fixed than estimated

 - What lessons did you learn (both positive and negative) in this sprint?
-  - A good initial setup allowed us to work better and implement more features
+  - It's easier to work with technical debt if you start early.
+E2E testing allows to find most of the software bugs.

 - Which improvement goals set in the previous retrospective were you able to achieve?
-  - We coordinated better and we interacted with each other more frequently
+  - We improved the quality of the software and the user experience

 - Which ones you were not able to achieve?
 Why?
   - We met every goal set in the previous sprint

-- Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)
-  - Keep the same pace we had in this sprint

 - One thing you are proud of as a Team!!
-  - We are proud of the improvement of the coordination between us sprint by sprint
+  - We did an amazing job during these last months!